Smitha Rao Hatti

 - MS, Electrical Engineering, University of Texas at Arlington

 Smitha Rao Hatti received her MS and PhD degrees from University of Texas at Arlington in Electrical Engineering in 2004 and 2009 respectively.
-She pursued her research interest as a principal scientist in a start-up company from 2010-2012.
+She pursued her research interest as a principal scientist in a start-up company from 2010–2012.
 In 2012, she returned to academia as a faculty associate-research managing a laboratory, extending her research and gaining teaching experience.
-She is currently an assistant professor in the department of Biomedical Engineering at Michigan Technological University, Houghton, MI.
+She is currently an associate professor in the department of Biomedical Engineering at Michigan Technological University, Houghton, MI.
 Her research focuses on inter-disciplinary areas including MEMS, microfluidics, tissue engineering, nanofibers and nanoparticles with application in cancer studies, scaffolds, sensors and implantable devices.

 Links of Interests

-- Microelectromechanical Systems (MEMS)
+- Microelectromechanical Systems (MEMS) and Nanotechnology

 - Microfluidics for cancer research